pennebakers/Portfolio/mypafishing/README.md

 # StoryBoard

+## Completed
+-Create A Login Button on the HomePage<br />
+-Add Routing For That Login Button<br />
+-Create a Signup Button on the HomePage<br />
+-Add Routing For That Signup Button<br />

 ## Not Currently Urgent But Needs To Get Done Eventually
 -Incorporate Express.js<br />
 -Incorporate MongoDB

 ## Needs To Get Done
--Create A Login Button on the HomePage<br />
--Add Routing For That Login Button<br />
--Create A Login Page<br />
+-Create a Modal For The Login Page
--Add Routing For That Login Page<br />
--Create a Signup Button on the HomePage<br />
--Add Routing For That Signup Button (Will need to add things to mongodb to incorporate this)<br />
--Create a Signup Page<br />
+-Create a Modal For The Signup Page